 - Statement Savings: Designed for adults and minors.
 It includes paper statements, and there are no service charges for minors.

-- Money Market: Once you have a higher savings balance, you can earn a higher interest rate while still enjoying liquidity and some of the benefits of a checking account.
+- Money Market Account: Once you have a higher savings balance, you can earn a higher interest rate while still enjoying liquidity and some of the benefits of a checking account.

 - Certificate of Deposit (CD): When you don’t need to maintain liquidity for a certain period of time, a CD can offer a higher interest rate on lower balances than with a money market account.